mackler/hdkeygen/README.md

 external chains are used to communicate publicly, _e.g._, for receiving payments from other people, and addresses from the internal chains are used, _e.g._, for receiving change when you create spends.
-This program generates only the master keys for external chains.

 HD keys are known as _extended keys_ because they contain all the data involved in a regular bitcoin EC key, plus some more data that is